Please ensure Javascript is enabled for purposes of website accessibility Our climate commitment - Guy's & St Thomas' Foundation

 We are delivering a comprehensive strategy to help us manage the impact of our activities on the planet and the health of people.
 We are applying the lens of how and where we can have the greatest climate impact to each of the three areas of our work.
 We are developing a clear path to reduce emissions and reach net zero in both our endowment – a diverse portfolio of investments and property – and in our operations.
 Through our programmatic work we are investing in, and testing, solutions to increase our understanding of the links between health equity and climate change in cities.
 In our work as the charity for Guy’s and St Thomas’ NHS Foundation Trust, we are supporting their commitment to be at the forefront of delivering sustainable healthcare.

-We see our endowment as one of our most powerful tools for change, and therefore set it a dual objective of achieving both financial returns and health impact.
-We aim to achieve our climate commitments through a combination of investment, engagement, and divestments..
-Across our endowment, we are committed to reaching net zero greenhouse gas emissions by 2050, while also:
+We see our endowment as one of our most powerful tools for change, and therefore set it a dual objective of achieving both financial returns and supporting our mission and values.

 We are taking fundamental steps to understand our climate impact and have begun work towards improving our practices and policies, including: